f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

 Chassis Partition CPU
 ---------------------

 The CPU Processor Stats Table provides details on the Intel CPU processors which are running in the BX110 line card.
-It displays the core and thread Counts, as well as the cache size, frequency and model number.
+It displays the core and thread counts, as well as the cache size, frequency and model number.
+Note how each BX110 blade has 14 CPU cores which are hyperthreaded, so there are 28 cpuThreadCnt per blade.

 SNMP Chassis Partition CPU Processor Stats Table OID: .1.3.6.1.4.1.12276.1.2.1.1.1